-565 Staff identified concerns about the students' ability to participate fully in the online field trip in advance of the course.
-These included internet connectivity, time and space to learn including work and caring responsibilities, as well as issues with engagement and cohort cohesion.
+Staff identified concerns about the students' ability to participate fully in the online field trip in advance of the course.
+These included internet connectivity; time and space to learn, including work and caring responsibilities; and issues with engagement and cohort cohesion.
 The results from online internet tests that the students undertook in advance of the course indicated that student internet speeds were poor relative to data for the whole of the UK and globally at the time of the course.
-The mitigations put 570 in place included recording all sessions and providing a printed workbook for students to refer to alongside online course material.
-The exercises were designed so they could be completed without the need to access 3D virtual outcrop models, with these elements adding value rather than being critical.
-The pre-course and post-course perceptions of students and staff indicate that these mitigation measures were at least partially successful, although rendering of large 3D virtual outcrop models caused a problem for some.
-The workbook compensated, at least to some extent, in terms of exercise completion; 575 although we recognize for student perceptions of inclusion this mitigating strategy could have negative implications.
-Issues of accessibility and inclusion, most notably around mobility, cost and cultural issues are often thought to be negated by virtual field trips (e.g., Bursztyn et al. 2015) might in fact be replaced by other exclusionary barriers, related to access to high internet speeds, hardware with 580 powerful processing and the requirement for high-end graphics cards, as recognized by Kelly et al. (2004), Laksana (2021), Pearson and Reddy (2021), Devkota (2021) and Ochieng and Gyasi (2021).
-For any of the questions posed, there was the greatest difference between the perceptions of staff and students, pre- and post-course, about the impact of caring responsibilities on course engagement.
+The mitigation measures put in place included recording all sessions and providing a printed workbook for students to refer to alongside online course material.
+The exercises were designed so that they could be completed through use of the workbook without the need to access 3D virtual outcrop models; these added value to the exercises rather than being critical.
+The pre-course and postcourse perceptions of students and staff indicate that use of the workbook to mitigate computing issues was at least partially successful and enabled the completion of the exercises.
+Rendering of large 3D virtual outcrop models caused a problem for some students, and we recognise that this mitigation strategy could have had negative implications with respect to student inclusion and perceptions of inclusion.
+Issues of accessibility and inclusion, most notably around mobility, cost, and cultural issues, which are often thought to be negated by virtual field trips (e.g. Bursztyn et al., 2015), might in fact be replaced by other exclusionary barriers related to access to high internet speeds, hardware with powerful processing, and the requirement for high-end graphics cards, as recognized by Kelly et al. (2004), Laksana (2021), Pearson and Reddy (2021), Devkota (2021), and Ochieng and Gyasi (2021).
+For any of the questions posed, there was the greatest difference between the perceptions of staff and students, pre- and post-course, regarding the impact of caring responsibilities on course engagement.
 The students felt the impact was low in comparison to staff.
-Although we do not know why this was, we can

-585 hypothesize that it may reflect staff concerns about both individual student situations as well as their own.
+Although we do not know why this was, we can hypothesize that it may reflect staff concerns about both individual student situations as well as their own.

-5.2.1 Length of Virtual Field Trip
+5.2.1 Length of the virtual field trip